-The University also retains psychologists who are on campus weekly in Clark Hall.
-Confidential counseling may be obtained for a wide range of concerns such as difficulties in relating to others, lack of motivation, stress, depression, lack of self-confidence, and personal conflicts.
-In addition, referrals can be made to outside agencies.
-Appointments with the psychologist may be made through the Director of Health Services.
-For more information about Health Services contact the Director of Health Services at 618-537-6503.
+The University also retains licensed counselors who are on campus weekly.
+Confidential counseling may be obtained for a wide range of mental health concerns such as difficulties in relating to others, lack of motivation, stress, depression, lack of self-confidence, and personal conflicts.
+When necessary, referrals can also be made to outside agencies.
+Confidential appointments can be made through the Director of Health Services.
+For more information about Health and Counseling Services contact the Director of Health Services at 618-537-6503.